prashantsaini1525/100DaysOfCode-Java-DSA/log.md

 **Thoughts** This deep dive into two-pointer methods and nested loops strengthened my understanding of in-place algorithms and reinforced how mathematical reasoning can validate code outputs.
 Feeling more confident about array manipulations! 💪

 **Link(s) to work**: [Day_04](https://github.com/prashantsaini1525/100DaysOfCode-Java-DSA/tree/main/Day_04)

+### Day 5: May 11, 2025

+**Today's Progress**: Implemented a method to print all subarrays of a given array in Java.
+This includes:

+- **Single-element subarrays**: Each individual element of the array.

+- **Multi-element subarrays**: Subarrays containing at least two elements.
+This is achieved by starting the inner loop (`j`) from `i + 1`, ensuring each subarray has at least two elements.

+- **Sum of each subarray**: Calculated and printed the sum of elements for each subarray.

+- **Maximum and minimum of each subarray**: For each subarray, determined and printed the maximum and minimum values.

+**Thoughts** This exercise enhanced my understanding of array manipulation and the importance of nested loops in generating subarrays.
+It also reinforced the significance of calculating sum, maximum, and minimum values for each subarray, which is crucial for various algorithmic problems. 💪

+**Link(s) to work**: [Day_05](https://github.com/prashantsaini1525/100DaysOfCode-Java-DSA/tree/main/Day_05)